How to Become a Learning and Development Officer

 A learning and development officer is responsible for handling both the professional development and learning of a business’s workforce.
 The role requires a vast skill set and many other responsibilities.
 It is the perfect career to pursue if you want to make a difference in an organisation’s workforce and enjoy managing staff!

-It’s necessary to have obtained a degree in a discipline such as business, IT, psychology, management or human resources to become a learning and development officer.
-Having a master’s degree or a diploma accredited by the CIPD (Chartered Institute of Personnel and Development) will further your employment opportunities as it shows employers that you have a specialised degree of knowledge in the field.
+It’s necessary to have obtained a degree in a discipline such as business management, IT, psychology, management or human resource management to become a learning and development officer.
+Having a postgraduate degree or a diploma accredited by the CIPD (Chartered Institute of Personnel and Development) will further your employment opportunities as it shows employers that you have a specialised degree of knowledge in the field.

 As a beginner wanting to start a career path in learning and development, it’s necessary to have both a degree and work experience in the industry.
 Relevant experience employers will look for is the ability to show skills such as leadership abilities and excellent organisation.
 Voluntary work and summer internships within human resources is an excellent place to start when looking to gain work experience that will help you secure employment within learning and development.

-Having experience in a business work environment, such as as a training administrator will give you an excellent foundation to build upon your skill set.
+Having experience in different business work environments, such as as a training administrator will give you an excellent foundation to build upon your skill set.
 Before becoming a learning and development officer it is necessary to have gained either three or four years worth of experience in another administrative role such as assistant training officer.

 The following skills are required to be successful in the role of a learning development officer: